 Rather than moss, your challenge is UV radiation and heat.
 You may still experience an accumulation of pollen or road dirt but you're not going to be fighting things growing nearly as much.
 If your preference is wood that blends into the background, this is a decent environment.
 Wood will gray out well and rot won't be much of an issue.
-Be careful of dark colored PVC or composites.
+Be careful of dark-colored PVC or capped-composites.
 These will get hot in direct exposure.

 Depending on the dryness of your environment, this is likely the easiest deck to maintain.
 A dry shady area will be free from the extremes of sun and shade and your options are the most varied.

-Are you looking to enjoy your deck for several decades, or only for a couple seasons?
-Deck surfaces vary wildly in cost, and although any deck can last indefinitely if well cared for, some options are more naturally long lasting than others.
+Are you looking to enjoy your deck for several decades, or only for a couple of seasons?
+Deck surfaces vary wildly in cost, and although any deck can last a long time if well cared for, some options are more naturally long-lasting than others.

 Cedar decks must be well maintained to avoid rot and UV degradation.
-Next in line is treated lumber: it could probably last forever, but the appearance will make you wish it didn't if the surface is not recoated often to protect against weathering.
-Hardwood lumber, such as Ipe, can also last forever.
+Hardwood lumber, such as Ipe, can also last a very long time.
 If you like the natural silver color that comes from bleaching in the sun, it will be a low-maintenance choice.

 Variegated-colored PVC and capped-composites will last a long time, but the appearance requires regular cleaning in response to the environment.
 Years down the road, the finish might require a little help.
-Single-color PVC or composite is in one sense the longest lasting because the appearance is less affected by dirt, pollen, or sunshine; its appearance blends into the natural environment.
+Single-color PVC or capped-composite is in one sense the longest-lasting because the appearance is less affected by dirt, pollen, or sunshine; its appearance blends into the natural environment.

 If you have heavy traffic, big dogs, or kids and their toys, and you want to maintain the surface appearance, you might want to consider capped-composites.
 I believe it's the most resistant to scratching and gouging.
 Most importantly, unless your chief aim is low cost, stay away from softwoods.